Stewarts Lane railway stations

 The second station was later used by the London, Chatham and Dover Railway and located between Victoria and Wandsworth Road.
 This station was opened on 1 May 1863 and closed on 1 January 1867.
-It was located south of the previous station.
+It was located south of the previous station, at the end of Corunna Road (now Corunna Terrace).
+It had two staggered platforms; from the footbridge that joined them, the eastern platform reached north, and the western platform south.